cybertraining-dsc/fa20-523-302/project/project.md

 **Figure 2:** Data distribution per movement class.

-Below is an example of the data's representation of a class of movement.
+Figure 3 is an example of the data's representation of a class of movement.
 In this instance it's that of a male jogging.

 ![Figure 3](https://raw.githubusercontent.com/cybertraining-dsc/fa20-523-302/main/project/images/timeseries_run.png)